Out of Africa

 Trip Information

 My years in Africa have imparted an enduring love for big skies, wilderness, and starry nights.
 Mongolia promises just that.
 With only 3.5 million inhabitants spread across 1.5 million square kilometers of grassy steppes, panoramic mountain ranges, and sweeping deserts, Mongolia is the least densely populated country on Earth.
 Over 70% of its population remains nomadic, deeply connected to the history and migration of the Mongol people.
 Under Chinggis Khaan, the Mongols ruled much of Central Asia.
 During our visit, we’ll spend a day or two with a nomadic family to experience their way of life.
 Despite its deep historical roots, Mongolia is very much a part of the 21st century.
 Once an isolated satellite of the Soviet Union, the country transformed politically, economically, and socially after the Soviet collapse in 1989.
 While herders and their livestock still live on the steppes, nearly half of all Mongolians now reside in the capital, Ulaanbaatar, with another 25% living in smaller urban centers.
 Travel within Mongolia is challenging.
 Internal flights are few and often unreliable, and most travel is by road, many of which are in poor condition.
 Covering the country’s vast distances takes time.
 Even with ample time and a flight or two, it’s impossible to see everything—and perhaps we shouldn’t try.
 Instead, we will focus on Ulaanbaatar’s monasteries and museums, the Gobi Desert with its nomadic culture, wildlife, and paleontology sites, Karakorum as the ancient capital of the Mongol Empire, the Altai Mountains of Western Mongolia and its Kazakh eagle hunters, and the Tsaatan people of Northern Mongolia, renowned reindeer herders and shamans.
 Mongolia’s travel season is short, with most visitors arriving in July and departing by the end of August.
 These summer months bring some rain, occasionally heavy.
 June and September, the shoulder seasons, are less crowded but can still be rainy.
 By October, the weather becomes cold, and November through April marks the long winter season.
-I am leaning towards June 2026 as the ideal time for this Mongolian tour.
-While we’ll miss Naadam, Mongolia’s most popular cultural and sporting festival held annually in July, we can arrange for a mini-Naadam during our June itinerary.
+I lean towards June as the best month to travel in Mongolia.
+While we would miss Naadam, Mongolia’s most popular cultural and sporting festival held annually in July, we can arrange for a mini-Naadam during a June itinerary.
 This private event will showcase riding skills, archery, and wrestling, giving us a taste of the official festival without the summer crowds.
 Mongolia offers a blend of ancient tradition, stunning landscapes, and a unique cultural experience.
 Let’s explore it together.